Updated December, 2023

 Estimating Operating Cash Flows

-The process for computing operating cash ﬂows is shown below.
+The process for computing operating cash ﬂows is shown in Table 1.
 Operating cash ﬂows are usually estimated for monthly, quarterly, or annual time periods.
 First, cash revenues are estimated.
 This usually involves estimating the number of units sold during each time period and multiplying the number by the selling price of the units.

 The next step is to estimate the cash expenses associated with making the product.
 Cash expenses are categorized as variable and ﬁxed cash expenses.
 Variable cash expenses are tied directly to the amount of output produced.
 For example, if it takes 10 pounds of raw materials to make one unit of output, then the cost of raw materials varies in direct proportion to the amount of output produced.
 Fixed cash expenses are those that don’t vary according to the amount of output produced.
 For example, administrative expense is often a ﬁxed expense because it is constant regardless of the amount of output produced.